radek-dev/capstone/README.md

    2. Install all requirements.

 You will need `MySQL` server instance as well.
 I was don't provide any installation steps for `MySQL` server as this is platform dependent.
+My credentials for the `MySQL` server are stored in `config.py` file/module.

 Also, the data set was fetched using my `Binance` account credentials.
 You will need those if you wish to make my code fully functional.
-My credentials are stored in `config.py` file that is not submitted with the project.
+My credentials are stored in `config.py` file.

+`config.py` file is not submitted or made public anywhere.

 You can also clone the below repo to get the codes.